msjimc/AgileROH/README.md

 ***Important note***: The results from this type of analysis were not investigated in the paper and so it is not supported.
 The quality of the results is highly likely to be dependant on the variant calling software and parameters used in its operation.

 ## Case Study: CHRNG
-This case study describes the analysis of the data in the "sample data file /CHRNG-family.zip" file on a Linux system.
+This case study describes the analysis of the data in the "sample data file/CHRNG-family.zip" file on a remote Linux server using Putty and WinSCP.
+The analysis would be the same on a Windows computer except the paths would use back slashers ("\\") rather then forward slashes ("/") and an absolute path would start with the drive letter (e.g. "C:\data\sample.vcf) instead of Linux's forward slash ("/data/sample.vcf").

+#### Analysis: Find regions in folder of VCF files

-Download the and unzip the ___CHRNG-family.zip___ file, placing the VCF files in and empty folder (Figure 12).
+Download and unzip the ___CHRNG-family.zip___ file, placing the VCF files in an empty folder (Figure 12).
 Download and save the ___AgileROHFinder_bash_script.sh___ to the server (in this example the file is also in the data folder).

 ![Figure 12](images/walkthrough1.jpg)